derf/travelynx/README.md

 cpanm --installdeps .
 ```

-and then set `PERL5LIB` before executing any travelynx commands or wrap them
+and set `PERL5LIB=.../local/lib/perl5` before executing any travelynx
+commands (see configs in the examples directory) or wrap them with `carton
-with `carton exec`, e.g. `carton exec hypnotoad index.pl`
+exec`, e.g. `carton exec hypnotoad index.pl`

-Recommended
----

- * Geo::Distance::XS (speeds up statistics)
- * JSON::XS (speeds up API and statistics)

-Dependencies On Docker
----

- * cpanminus
- * build-essential
- * libpq-dev
- * git
- * ssmtp

 Setup
 ---

 First, you need to set up a PostgreSQL database so that travelynx can store
 user accounts and journeys.
-It must be at least version 9.4 and should use a
+It must be at least version 9.4 and must use a
 UTF-8 locale.
 The following steps describe setup on a Debian 9 system, though
 setup on other distribution should be similar.